marianapcs/planner-app/README.md

-# planner-app
+# Work Day Scheduler

-## Your Task
+## Description

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+A simple work day scheduler application that allows you to enter and save events for each hour of a standard working day.
+The application colour codes the time blocks based on whether the hour has passed, whether it is the hour or future hours.
+It also shows the current day at the top of the page.

 ## User Story